Top

 I Think My Injury was Due to a Negligent Business Owner

-If you feel you were injured by a negligent business owner contact van der Veen, Hartshorn, Levin & Lindheim today.
+If you feel you were injured by a negligent business owner contact van der Veen, Hartshorn & Levin today.
 Our experienced Philadelphia personal injury attorneys will work hard to make sure you are fairly compensated for any damages you sustained because of a business owner’s negligence.
 This post only discusses a fraction of the difficult legal elements necessary to win a personal injury tort.
 Proving a negligence action requires a knowledgeable lawyer who will advocate for your rights vigorously and that is exactly what our firm will do.